-If someone had told me 10 years ago, I’d spend a lovely spring day road-tripping through Bosnia Herzegovina, I probably wouldn’t have believed them.
+If someone had told me ten years ago, I’d spend a lovely spring day road-tripping through Bosnia-Herzegovina, I probably wouldn’t have believed them.

 Even now, few North Americans know much about the country, beyond it being the site of a horrible war, in the not so distant past.
 In Canada, we watched our peace-keepers head off to the cities and villages to help where they could.
 But since the conflict ended, Bosnia-Herzegovina has fallen off the radar of much of the world.

-When Andrew and I were offered a day tour from Dubrovnik, Croatia, with our own personal guide, I jumped at the chance to explore and learn more about a country and region, I ashamedly know little about.
+When Andrew and I were offered a day tour from Dubrovnik, Croatia, with a personal guide, I jumped at the chance to explore and learn more about a country and region I ashamedly know little about.

 My first surprise came during the research phase of our trip.
 Despite the country’s destruction, Bosnia-Herzegovina is already home to two UNESCO World Heritage sites (and you all know how I love to collect UNESCO sites).
 One of these, Mostar, was our day trip’s ultimate destination.

 We met our driver and guide, the fabulous Zoran, bright and early (for us anyway) on a Saturday morning.
 Zoran, a native of Dubrovnik, and his lovely wife Ivana, a Canadian with Croatian roots, run Vacation in Dubrovnik, a one-stop shop for tours and accommodation in the city.